 1. Power BI Gives You Data Readiness

-3. Power BI Has Intuitive Analytics and Easy Access Features
+3. How To Use Power BI’s Intuitive Analytics and Easy Access Features

 When you utilize Power BI, you gain access to all of its latest features, from report and dashboard creation, report themes, table formatting and all the new ways to organize your workspace.
-Power BI gives you the freedom to expand your capabilities in working with your data.
+A Power BI report gives your team the freedom to expand its capabilities in working with your data.
 Vena also integrates with Power BI, giving you access to all our latest features and connectors such as:

-If you are making a stand alone Excel report with this kind of data, you will have to manually drill down into specific regions to see what’s performing best for revenue, but with Power BI you can go into specific accounts and divide it into different dimensions and see the key drivers for your business.
+If you are making a stand-alone Excel report with this kind of data, you will have to manually drill down into specific regions to see what’s performing best for revenue, but with Power BI users can go into specific accounts and divide it into different dimensions and see the key drivers for your business.
 By using Excel alone, generating insights can be extremely time consuming as you build specific queries.
 It’s not how you want to be spending your time.

-Key influencers allow you to visualize what members and dimensions have the most influence.
+Key influencers in a Power BI report allow you to visualize what members and dimensions have the most influence.
 So for example, a rate increase, if sales increased by 20% last year, what exactly influenced that the most?
 What is the investment in expenses?
 Incentives?
 This feature quickly illustrates the top influencers to help make the right decisions.
-At the bottom, you see impact (the % or dollar value) and count (specific clients, new logo clients).
+At the bottom, you see the impact (the % or dollar value) and count (specific clients, new logo clients).